NetApp/harvest/docs/install/containers.md

 3. Regenerate your `harvest-compose.yml` file by
    running [harvest generate](#generate-a-docker-compose-for-your-pollers).
-   This step is essential as it updates local copies of templates and dashboards, which are then mounted to the containers By default, generate will use the `latest` tag.
+Make sure you don't skip this step.
+It is essential as it updates local copies of templates and dashboards, which are then mounted to the containers.
+If this step is skipped, Harvest will run with older templates and dashboards which will likely cause problems.
+   By default, generate will use the `latest` tag.
 If you want to upgrade to a `nightly` build see the twisty.

     ??? question "I want to upgrade to a nightly build"